Who qualifies for a Workers’ Comp exemption?

 Most states require business owners to carry workers’ compensation coverage for their employees.
-Workers’ comp exemptions are special circumstances when the normal rules don’t apply.
-And every state has its different rules for who qualifies for a workers’ compensation exemption.
+Workers’ comp exemptions are specific circumstances when these normal rules don’t apply.
+Because workers’ compensation laws are administered at the state level, exemption requirements can change when legislatures update coverage rules, worker classifications or filing requirements.

-Many states offer a workers’ comp exemption to businesses with only a few employees.
-For example:
+Some states offer a workers’ comp exemption to businesses below a certain employee threshold.
+For example, Arkansas exempts businesses with three or fewer employees.

-- Oklahoma gives exemptions for family businesses.
-Employers with five or fewer employees who are family members can be exempt.
+Oklahoma which gives exemptions for family businesses with five or fewer employees who are family members.

-Certain employee types can also be exempt, but it’s important to check with your insurance company and state laws to see if they qualify.
+Certain employee types can also be exempt, but it’s important to check with your insurance company and state laws to see who qualifies.
 For example, in some states, if you hire an independent contractor, they could be considered an employee.

 - Volunteers